Mohammed-Hamim/Emergency-Hotlines/README.md

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

- Answer : The differences between above selectors are menttioned below:
+ Answer : The differences between above selectors are mentioned below:

    i) getElementById():